Sometimes simplicity is the best flavour and that’s what you get with our Sea Salt bar.

 You can afford a degree of richness with your pairing choice for this bar, a dark roast espresso would work wonderfully well, choose a similar coffee profile to that contained within the bar, they will lift one another and blend in tonal harmony.

-Dry, sweet or oatmeal Stouts will also pair well, bold, smooth-stouts ooze aromas and flavors of espresso and semi-sweet chocolate.
+Dry, sweet or oatmeal Stouts will also pair well, bold, smooth-stouts ooze aromas and flavours of espresso and semi-sweet chocolate.
 The toasted oatmeal finishes well with a creamy body and a semi-dry finish.